blackspherefollower/haptics-mre/README.md

-# Buttplug MRe
+# Haptics MRe

-A PoC bridge between AltSpaceVR and Buttplug.io.
+A PoC bridge between AltSpaceVR and haptics hardware using [Intiface](https://intiface.com/desktop/)

 ## Testing the PoC